 Simple Frugal Living

 I was extremely hesitant to use credit cards or dip into savings because I had no idea if I would ever get another job or be able to pay it back.
-I had watched too many people sink deep into credit card debt, and I didn’t want that happening to me.
+I had watched too many people sink deep into credit card debt, and I didn’t want that to happen to me.

 I was on a tiny, strict budget, and I really stuck to it.
 I sometimes look back and wonder how we managed to make it work, and I honestly don’t know.
 We had so little.
 Being frugal-not-by-choice is a terrible situation to be in.

 From that moment onwards, I decided that I would actively embrace frugal living whether I had to or not.
-I would make frugal living as a value that I espouse.
+I would make frugal living a value that I espouse.